 The College is required to reimburse the Department of Public Works and Services for the actual utility and operating costs of the facilities that the College uses in its activities.
-The Financial Management Board Secretariat is reimbursed for the actual employee benefit costs of the College's employees and the department of Personnel is reimbursed for the recruitment costs of the College's employees.
+The Financial Management Board Secretariat is reimbursed for the actual employee benefit costs of the College's employees and the Department of Personnel is reimbursed for the recruitment costs of the College's employees.

-The transactions with these departments are as follows:
+The transactions with the departments are as follows:

-Costs incurred or fees charged by service departments Amount outstanding Six months ended June 30, 1995 (thousands of dollars) June 30, 1995 (thousands of dollars) Department of Public Works and Services Financial Management Board Secretari Department of Personnel \$758 at 641 17 \$ 422 333 60 \$ 1.416 \$815
+Costs incurred or fees charged by service departments Amount outstanding Six months ended June 30, 1995 (thousands of dollars) June 30, 1995 (thousands of dollars) Department of Public Works and Services Financial Management Board Secretaria Department of Personnel \$ 1,178 at 584 7 \$ 437 210 1 \$1,769 \$648

-The Financial Management Board Secretariat, Department of Finance and Department of Public Works and Services provide, without any charge, services which include the processing of payroll, the provision of insurance and risk management, and the procurement of goods and services.
+The Financial Management Board Secretariat, Department of Finance and Department of Public Works and Services provide, without any charge, services which include the processing of payroll and internal audit services, the provision of insurance and risk management, and the procurement of goods and services.

-The College also receives, without any charge, legal counsel from the Department of Justice, internal audit services from the Department of the Executive and translation services from the Department of Education, Culture and Employment.
+The College also receives, without any charge, legal counsel from the Department of Justice and translation services from the Department of Education, Culture and Employment.